 One of the first dishes that I ever mastered, and something my family has been making for decades.
 There are two accompaniments -- freshly grated parmesan, and a large glass of red wine -- both of which are mandatory. —kschurms

-dried porcini mushrooms, reconstituted and chopped
+dried porcini mushrooms, reconstituted in warm water and roughly chopped

-- Heat the oil and butter in a dutch oven over a medium flame.
+Heat the oil and butter in a large, heavy-bottomed pan over a medium-low heat.
 Add the shallots and cook until slightly translucent, about 2 minutes.
 Add the sausage and break apart with your spatula until browns.
 When the sausage is halfway cooked through and nicely crumbled, add the mushrooms (discard the water you hydrated them in).

-- Turn the heat down to medium low, add in 1 cup of the stock, and cover (or don't.
+Turn the heat down, add in 1 cup of the stock, and cover (or don't.
 Sometimes I feel anxious about covering it so I don't, it's really up to you don't overthink it).
 Stir periodically, making sure that nothing sticks to the bottom of the pot.
 When there is very little liquid left, and bubbles appear around the top, add in another cup of the stock and stir.
 Repeat this process until there is no stock left.

-- After pouring in the last cup of stock, add the saffron, as well as salt and pepper to taste.
+After pouring in the last cup of stock, add the saffron, as well as salt and pepper to taste.
 Keep in mind that the parmesan will add some salt as well.
 Once there is a very little amount of liquid left, taste the risotto.
 If the rice doesn't stick to your teeth, then it's done.
-Serve it in bowls, with some fresh parmesan grated on top.
+Serve it in bowls, with a lot of fresh parmesan grated on top.